hortonworks/cloudbreak/flow/README.md

    }
 }
 ```

-#### Flow config
+## Flow config
 We have to define which state follows which state.
-For this reason you have to implement a Flow config.
-It extends from *AbstractFlowConfiguration*.
+To do that, we implement a Flow config, which extends from `AbstractFlowConfiguration`.
-If you want it to be retryable, then implement *RetryableFlowConfiguration*.
+If you want it to be retryable, then implement `RetryableFlowConfiguration`.

-First define transition with *Transition.Builder* class.
+First define transition with `Transition.Builder` class.
 It is a generic class with two type.
 First type is the state enum, second type is the event enum.
-Define the default failure event, in our case it is *HELLOWORLD_SOMETHING_WENT_WRONG*.
+Define the default failure event, in our case it is `HELLOWORLD_SOMETHING_WENT_WRONG`.
 Then you can define state changes in your flow.
 Every state changes needs
 a from - to on which event and what event will be triggered on failure.
-It can be the *defaultFailureEvent* or you can define a specific failure event like
+It can be the `defaultFailureEvent` or you can define a specific failure event like
-*HELLOWORLD_FIRST_STEP_WENT_WRONG_EVENT* in the second step.
+`HELLOWORLD_FIRST_STEP_WENT_WRONG_EVENT` in the second step.

 You have to define flow edge config, it will define what is your init and final state, the default failure state and the fail handled event.
 We need fail handled event for restart.
 If this event arrives it means we handled failure correctly so it can be restarted.

-*getEvents* method should return your events, *getInitEvents* should return your initial event(s) and *getRetryableEvent* returns the event we can recover from.
+`getEvents` method should return your events, `getInitEvents` should return your initial event(s) and `getRetryableEvent` returns the event we can recover from.
 ```java
 @Component
 public class HelloWorldFlowConfig extends AbstractFlowConfiguration<HelloWorldState, HelloWorldEvent> implements RetryableFlowConfiguration<HelloWorldEvent> {